Bill Baxley: Runs for governor

+Toforest Johnson Case

+Baxley has been very outspoken about his belief in the innocence of Alabama death row prisoner Toforest Johnson.
+In March 2021, he published an op-ed in the Washington Post, in which he declared: "As a lifelong defender of the death penalty, I do not lightly say what follows: An innocent man is trapped on Alabama’s death row."
+Baxley wrote that in his "56-year career as an Alabama lawyer, only twice have I discovered that an innocent man was sentenced to die," the last survivor of the Scottsboro Boys, and Toforest Johnson.
+In 2021, Baxley joined an amicus brief in support of a new trial for Johnson, citing District Attorney Danny Carr's determination that the District Attorney's Office no longer had faith in the conviction and death sentence it obtained in 1998.
+The brief stated, “When a prosecutor takes the extraordinary step of re-examining a previous conviction… if the prosecutor concludes that the conviction cannot stand, that conclusion should be given substantial deference."
+Baxley has continued to speak out about the Johnson case, both in the media, and at events in the city of Birmingham organized to raise awareness about Johnson's case.

 Personal life

 In 1962, Baxley joined in the Alabama Army National Guard, where he began his career as an enlisted clerk.
 He retired as a colonel on May 29, 2001 (he had turned down the position of General), JAG Corps.

-In 1974, Baxley married Lucy Mae Bruner (1937–2016).
+In 1974, Baxley married Lucy Mae Bruner.
 She also was politically active, and was elected as Alabama lieutenant governor in 2002, serving from 2003 to 2007.
 They had divorced in 1987.
 Baxley was a strong supporter of his ex-wife's campaign.

 In 1990, Baxley married Marie (Prat) Baxley, a reporter who had covered his campaign.

 In 1979, Baxley founded the firm Baxley, Dillard Trial Counsel (by 2006 was Baxley, Dillard, Dauphin, McKnight & Barclift), in Birmingham.
 He primarily represented large business corporations, yet also continued to represent individuals of modest means.
 Those efforts earned him the distinction of being selected as a fellow in the International Academy of Trial Lawyers.